StateusY/villager-vanity/README.md

 This is Villager Vanity!

-If you have ever wanted to dress yourself in similar headwear to villagers world wide, you now can!
+If you have ever wanted to dress yourself in similar headwear to villagers worldwide, you now can!

 ![Hats on armorstands](https://cdn.modrinth.com/data/cached_images/20bc000b4a33623cd9a5ea4f7b01098b41c9258f.png)